 Ben’s background and experience make him a perfect resource for helping Dr. Handler answer the question:

 “Are game-based assessments the future of employment testing?”

-Game based assessments have a ton of value and are are PART of the future, but they have the same limitations as traditional assessments (if not more).
-Game based assessments will make a positive and essential contribution to the future of assessments because they will help us learn how to make assessments more lifelike and enjoyable.
+Game-based assessments have a ton of value and are PART of the future, but they have the same limitations as traditional assessments (if not more).
+Game-based assessments will make a positive and essential contribution to the future of assessments because they will help us learn how to make assessments more lifelike and enjoyable.

-This episode touches on few key points to help educate and orient those interested in game based assessments
+This episode touches on a few key points to help educate and orient those interested in game-based assessments:

 1. Gamified assessments are not true games

 It is important to know what you are looking at.
 It is important to be careful not to believe the hype that a gamified assessment is really a game.
 Doing so is made harder because it is difficult to say exactly what is a game.

 Games have to meet certain requirements such as the presence of rules, an enjoyment factor, suspense, and control by the player.
 But there are grey areas around the true definition and it is common for things that have game-like elements to be called games when they really aren’t.